Donald Shebib: Style and technique

 In 1973, Shebib said that an independent filmmaker must become involved in all aspects of the filmmaking process.
 Restating this in a 1982 interview, he noted that few filmmakers were capable of directing, writing, and editing the same film, and that, as a Canadian commercial filmmaker, he believed his own taste was more in tune with that of the general public than other "intellectual" filmmakers who were making "pretentious" and "dull" films.
-Shebib believes in the John Ford style of cinematic storytelling.
+Shebib believed in the John Ford style of cinematic storytelling.
 In 1993, he said that conflict is essential to a film and should be inherent to the basic structure, and should be present in every scene, every change of scene, of a film: "Conflict is one of the basic essences of humanity."